indigo-astronomy/indigo/indigo_drivers/ccd_ssag/README.md

 The following VID/PID combinations are recognised by this driver: 0x1856/0x0011 (SSAG), 0x1618/0x0901 (QHY5).

-## Status
+## Status: Stable

-Driver is developed and tested with QHY5 camera.
+Driver is developed and tested with:
+QHY5